maehr/awesome-digital-history/ROADMAP.md

 Field meanings:

 - `date_added`: date when the entry was added to the collection, in `YYYY-MM-DD` format.
-- `ai_generated`: whether any entry text was drafted with AI assistance.
-- `ai_reviewed`: whether AI-assisted text has been checked by a human editor.
 - `reviewed_at`: date when the entry text or metadata was last reviewed by a human editor.
 - `reviewed_by`: human reviewers who checked AI-assisted or substantially revised text.
 - `authors`: people responsible for the original entry text.